Kong/kubernetes-ingress-controller/docs/deployment/minikube.md

     minikube start
     ```

-    It will take few minutes to get all resources provisioned.
+    It will take a few minutes to get all resources provisioned.

     ```bash
     kubectl get nodes